pallor333/codewars/Daily Coding Challenges.md

 const sentencify = words =>
   `${words[0][0].toUpperCase()}${words.join(` `).slice(1)}.`;
 ```
-Getting the first letter (""words [0]  [0] ") of the first word ("words[0]") and turning that capital with toUpperCase().
-The first word is called uponUsing the template string, we then combine it with the rest of the array using words.join(' ').slice(1) - this piece of code joins all elements past the first together with a space.
-We finally end it with a period through the use of template string.
+The first letter (""words [0]  [0] ") of the first word ("words[0]")  is capitalized using toUpperCase().
+Using the template string, we then combine it with the rest of the array using words.
+We call upon the words array again, joining them into a single string so we may slice into it, return everything but the first character. -- join(' ').slice(1).
+If we do it the opposite way, it will instead join all elements but the first one, and thus the return string will be missing the end characters of the first element.
+Finally a period is placed at the end of the template string.
 # Bouncing Balls (6kyu)
 A child is playing with a ball on the nth floor of a tall building.
 The height of this floor above ground level, _h_, is known.